zalenix/portaldocs/portal-sdk/templates/top-extensions-performance.md

 - The URI used to register your extension to the portal should be the application root and should not contain any routes.
   - You may need to change the URI that you use to sideload your extension.
   - The hosting service URIs are already registered correctly.
-  - You can add a urlMapping in your web.config to redirect `~` to your home page controller.
+  - You can add a urlMapping in your web.config to redirect the root application path `~/` to your home page controller.
 This change does not have to be deployed to production if your extension is already on the hosting service.

     ```xml
         <system.web>